Sign up to avail 15 % off on your first order

 Clefs

 Clef is a musical indicator that shows which notes are depicted on the music sheet through lines and spaces.
-A clef is placed on the sheet assigns a specific pitch to one of the five lines, defining the pitches on the remaining lines and spaces.
+A clef on the sheet assigns a specific pitch to one of the five lines, defining the pitches on the remaining lines and spaces.

 Treble Clef